michellebang10/cs260/assignment5/README5.md

 add(), remove(), at(), find_previous_node(), to_string() all O(n) complexity.
 Starts from beginning and walks through a straight line up to n.

 Auto_sort() has O(1) complexity.
 Length of list does not matter, the front is always nullptr.

+THANKS TO: winter 2022 lecture videos!! followed the lecture 10 bonus for majority of this assignment :D and also office hours!!